ZedDevStuff/BetterTogether/README.md

 ### Unity support

 Unity behaves differently, especially when it comes to threading.
-To use BetterTogether in Unity, you need to use the some kind of dispatcher like [this one](https://github.com/PimDeWitte/UnityMainThreadDispatcher/blob/master/Runtime/UnityMainThreadDispatcher.cs) inside event handlers.
+To use BetterTogether in Unity, you need to use some kind of dispatcher like [this one](https://github.com/PimDeWitte/UnityMainThreadDispatcher/blob/master/Runtime/UnityMainThreadDispatcher.cs) inside event handlers.
 Here is an example using the aforementioned dispatcher

 ```csharp